User Guide

 6... self.arg = arg

-7... def __call__(self, x): # for fitness evaluation
+7... def __call__(self, x): # for fitness evaluations

 8... return rosenbrock(x, self.arg)

-9>>> ndim_problem = 1000 # define its settings
+9>>> ndim_problem = 1000 # to define its settings

-10>>> problem = {'fitness_function': Rosenbrock(100.0), # cost function
+10>>> problem = {'fitness_function': Rosenbrock(100.0), # cost function to be minimized

-11... 'ndim_problem': ndim_problem, # dimension
+11... 'ndim_problem': ndim_problem, # dimension of cost function

-12... 'lower_boundary': -10.0*np.ones((ndim_problem,)), # search boundary
+12... 'lower_boundary': -10.0*np.ones((ndim_problem,)), # lower search boundary

-13... 'upper_boundary': 10.0*np.ones((ndim_problem,))}
+13... 'upper_boundary': 10.0*np.ones((ndim_problem,))} # upper search boundary

 2>>> def rosenbrock(x, args):